oracle/pgx-client-js/README.md

-# PGX JavaScript client
+# PGX JavaScript Client

 Use the PGX JavaScript client to communicate with the PGX server from your JavaScript application.
-More information about PGX (including documentation) can be found on the [Oracle Technology Network (OTN)](https://www.oracle.com/technetwork/oracle-labs/parallel-graph-analytix/overview/index.html) website.
+More information about PGX can be found on the [Oracle Technology Network (OTN)](https://www.oracle.com/technetwork/oracle-labs/parallel-graph-analytix/overview/index.html) page and the [PGX documentation](https://docs.oracle.com/cd/E56133_01/latest/) website.

 ## Prerequisites